Tuesday, April 30, 2019

 envisioned history (that neither

-take the place of those long ago
+takes the place of those long ago

-moments nor give any appropriate
+moments nor gives any appropriate

 value to the healing that transpired